-In 1987, Prince Amedeo married Silvia Paternò di Spedalotto.
-As Duchess of Aosta, she wore the Knot and Star Tiara in an official portrait.
-In 1988, the piece remained in the bank vault in Switzerland when the Duke’s eldest daughter, Princess Bianca of Savoy-Aosta, married Count Giberto Arrivabene-Valenti-Gonzaga, who instead borrowed a small Tiara from her mother-in-law.
-The piece was last seen in an exhibition in the 2000s.
-The tiara is still owned by the Aosta family, and will probably be seen next on the Duchess of Apulia, nee Princess Olga of Greece, daughter-in-law of Prince Amedeo.
+Prince Amedeo, the Duke of Aosta married Silvia Paternò di Spedalotto in 1987, and the Duchess of Aosta, she wore the Savoy Knot and Star Tiara for a series of official portraits.
+In 1988, the piece remained in the bank vault in Switzerland when the Duke’s eldest daughter, Princess Bianca of Savoy-Aosta, married Count Giberto Arrivabene-Valenti-Gonzaga, who instead borrowed a small Tiara from her mother-in-law, and it was also not worn by Princess Mafalda of Savoy-Aosta when she married Don Alessandro Ruffo di Calabria-Santapau dei Principi di Palazzolo.
+The Savoy Knot and Star Tiara was last seen in an exhibition in the late 2000s.
+It is still owned by the Aosta family, and will probably be seen next on the Duchess of Apulia, nee Princess Olga of Greece, the daughter-in-law of Prince Amedeo.